Skip to main content

 Further information on the approaches used in NHS Fife and NHS Dumfries and Galloway (and developments in NHS public appointments more widely) is available from Colin Brown, Deputy Director in the Scottish Government Health and Social Care Directorates who chaired both panels (and the NHS Lanarkshire panel referred to above) by email: Colin.Brown3@gov.scot or 0131 244 2131.

-You can also obtain more detailed information on any of the materials referred to in this report from Ian Bruce, the Public Appointments Manager in the ESC office:
+You can also obtain more detailed information on any of the materials referred to in this report from the Public Appointments Team in the ESC office:

 Email: appointments@ethicalstandards.org.uk